 If you’re worried, though, be upfront with your doctor about your concerns—she may be able to ease your fears or prescribe a different type of medication, like Protopic or Elidel (though some of these are much more expensive and not recommended for kids under two).
 And make sure you have a plan in place before leaving the office: You’ll want to ask how much medication to use, how often and for how long, and when to return if the rash doesn’t start clearing up.
 (Topical cortico-steroids are meant to be used for a limited period of time, not on an ongoing basis.)

-While some kids may ultimately need other treatments, such as more potent steroid creams, to get a handle on their symptoms, the biggest culprit behind uncontrolled eczema is undertreatment.
+While some kids may ultimately need other treatments, such as more potent steroid creams, to get a handle on their symptoms, the biggest culprit behind uncontrolled eczema in children is undertreatment.
 “I see hundreds and hundreds of patients every year who are using inadequate amounts of medication,” says Weinstein, “and the consequences of undertreated eczema can be far worse than the rare risks of the medications.”
 On the other hand, adds Ramien, “when we give them the right information and tools, most parents can manage very well.”

 Nathan’s parents were able to get his eczema under control, and when his little sister, Vanessa, started showing the telltale symptoms as a baby, they knew what to do.
 Today, at age eight, Vanessa’s eczema has nearly disappeared.
 “Thankfully, because of our awareness, she never suffered the same way he did,” says Cresswell-Melville.